Saokz/Translator/README.md

 to think of some affixes and some pronunciation rules.

 ## Bugs
-- None of the bugs from V2 made it into this version, because completely rebuilt this from the ground up.
+- None of the bugs from V2 made it into this version, because I completely rebuilt this from the ground up.
 But, with all that being said...
 - The GUI is still not resizable.
 You still have to deal with it being 640x400.